nakropid/D365/README.md

 5. Create an Azure Key Vault if one does not exist and add the script SAS URL as a Key Vault secret.

-6. Copy the Id of the Key Vault from the "Properties" section of the Key Vault Blade for use later.
+6. Copy the ResourceId of the Key Vault from the "Properties" section of the Key Vault Blade for use later.

 7. Edit the following items in the updateHWS-Parameters.json file
   * virtualMachineName array.
 This parameter can hold multiple values so that many VMs can be updated with a single deployment